Why do I need oxygenating plants?

-- Where they need planting, plant three bunches of oxygenator into a 10cm solid flower pot; push the cut ends of the plants into the soil and top dress with 1-2cms washed pea gravel.
-Then drop the pot into deep water.
+- If planting, plant each bunch of oxygenator into a 9cm flower pot, pushing the cut ends of the plants into the soil and top dress with 1-2 cm washed pea gravel.

 Where do I plant oxygenators in my pond?

-- Ensure that the plants are fully submerged.
+- Always ensure that oxygenating plants are fully submerged.

 - First check the description as several varieties can just be dropped into the deep water.

-- Mud lovers should be under-planted in with the marginal plants.
+- Mud lovers can be under-planted in with marginal plants.

 Which oxygenators should I put into my pond?